Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Church’s central government has just

-enough centralized, formal, corporate structure and power
+enough centralized, formal, corporate structure and power to:

 Provide and maintain a 501C3